Board of Directors

 Condessa Curley, M.D. | Chair

-Dr. Condessa Curley completed her Bachelor of Science at the University of Pittsburgh.
-She received her Medical Degree from the University of California, Davis, School of Medicine and completed her residency in Family Medicine with a fellowship in Maternal and Children’s Health at the University of Southern California (USC) Keck School of Medicine/CHMC Family Medicine Residency Program.
-Dr. Curley obtained a Master’s degree in Public Health from the University of California, Los Angeles (UCLA) and her Master of Business Administration (MBA) from the University of Knoxville, Tennessee.
-She is board-certified in Family Medicine, a Fellow of the American Academy of Family Physicians (FAAFP) and a Diplomate of the American Board of Lifestyle Medicine.
-Dr. Curley is a Cohort 13 Alumna of the California Health Care Foundation Fellowship Program.
-This program broadens Fellows’ management skills and sharpens their leadership capacity on gaining insights into the trends and challenges facing health care in California.
-Dr. Curley is a George Mason University 2024 Climate Health Equity Fellow (CHEF).
-CHEF trains doctors to become leaders in climate and health equity, advocacy, and policy solutions.
-She is a member of the National Medical Association and has served as a board member of the Charles R. Drew Medical
+Dr. Condessa Curley earned her Bachelor of Science from the University of Pittsburgh, her medical degree from the University of California, Davis School of Medicine, and completed her Family Medicine residency and Maternal and Children’s Health fellowship at the USC Keck School of Medicine/CHMC Family Medicine Residency Program.
+She also holds a Master of Public Health from UCLA and an MBA from the University of Knoxville, Tennessee.
+Dr. Curley is board-certified in Family Medicine, a Fellow of the American Academy of Family Physicians, a Diplomate of the American Board of Lifestyle Medicine, a California Health Care Foundation Fellow alumna, and a 2024 George Mason University Climate Health Equity Fellow.
+She is also a member of the National Medical Association and has served on the board of the Charles R. Drew Medical Society in Los Angeles.

 Angelina Wapakabulo, board member, AIDS Healthcare Foundation board of directors